-Adherence Interventions for HIV+ prisoners with substance use disorders and mental illness.
-Specifically the use of Directly observed antiretroviral therapy (DAART), buprenorphine/naloxone and naltrexone.
+Adherence Interventions for HIV+ prisoners with substance use disorders and mental illness, The use of Directly observed antiretroviral therapy (DAART); Buprenorphine/naloxone; Naltrexone

 Current Projects1.
 Feasibility study evaluating effect of Buprenorphine/Naloxone administration on relapse to opioid use and HIV biological endpoints (CD4 count, HIV-1 Viral Load) among opioid dependent HIV+ released prisoners.

 2. The effect of alcohol pharmacotherapy (injectable naltrexone) on relapse to alcohol use and HIV biological endpoints (CD4 count, HIV-1 Viral Load) among HIV+ alcohol dependent released prisoners.

 3. Using a randomized, placebo-controlled trial, HIV treatment, opioid treatment and HIV risk behavior outcomes are examined among HIV+ prisoners with opioid dependence who are treated with injectable naltrexone as they are released to the community.

 4. HIV screening and testing interventions for correctional settings.